 The project is a journey into the history of the creation and development of ballet dance in Russia.
 The narration is about ballets that conquered the world and historical events that accompanied the development of ballet in Russia.
 It is also about the legendary choreographers, composers and dancers, whose names were included in the history of this art form, as well as the famous system of ballet education.
-The exhibition project demonstrates the evolution of ballet through the history of the country, through the prism of cultural, political and scientific revolutions in a complex multi-level exposition.
-The artistic solutions of the exhibition space will provide the viewer with the opportunity to look behind the scenes of the theatre, to get in touch with the world of ballet and feel its beauty.
+The exhibition project demonstrated the evolution of ballet through the history of the country, through the prism of cultural, political and scientific revolutions in a complex multi-level exposition.
+The artistic solutions of the exhibition space provided the viewer with the opportunity to look behind the scenes of the theatre, to get in touch with the world of ballet and feel its beauty.

-“The name of the exhibition project is “First position.
+“The name of the exhibition project “First position.
 Russian Ballet” was not chosen by chance – this art form has always occupied a special place in our culture.
 Russian ballet opened the world to stars of the first magnitude, it had a significant impact on the development of choreographic skills, ballet pedagogy and musical art.
 In working on this exhibition, it was especially important for us to tell our visitor the history of the development of ballet in Russia in artistic language, focusing on the most important historical milestones, significant productions and outstanding masters.”

 Anna Yalova, Concept creator, Director of the Manege Central Exhibition Hall